Donald A. Bailey: Auditor General of Pennsylvania (1985–1989)

-In 1984, Bailey ran for Pennsylvania Auditor General as a Democrat, defeating Republican Susan Shanaman 51%–48%.
-He was the only Democratic nominee to win statewide that year.
+In 1984, Bailey was the Democratic Party nominee for Pennsylvania Auditor General that defeated Republican Susan Shanaman 51%–48%.
+He had the distinction that year to be the only Democratic statewide office nominee to win.
 During his tenure as Auditor General, Bailey established the first work-site child daycare facility in Pennsylvania government, established minimum education standards for state auditors, and generally modernized auditing procedures.

 Legal career (1989–2013)

-After leaving the Auditor General office in 1989, Bailey became a full-time attorney, based in Harrisburg, Pennsylvania.
-His specialties included civil rights.
-He was also quoted as calling himself, an "equal opportunity suer Lawyers Weekly USA: LOTY" and does take clients litigating with both Democrats and Republicans.
+After leaving the Auditor General office in 1989, Bailey became a full-time attorney, based in Harrisburg, Pennsylvania with a practice specialty thaT included civil rights.
+He would characterize himself, as an "equal opportunity suer Lawyers Weekly USA: LOTY" and does take clients litigating with both Democrats and Republicans.
 On October 2, 2013, the Supreme Court of Pennsylvania suspended Bailey from practice for 5 years for professional misconduct, including accusing lower-case judges of conspiring against him.

 Political campaigns since 1986

 1986 U.S. Senate election

-Bailey decided to challenge incumbent Republican U.S. Senator Arlen Specter.
-However, he lost the Democratic primary to U.S. Congressman Bob Edgar 47%–45%.
+Bailey sought in 1986 to unseat incumbent Republican U.S. Senator Arlen Specter but failed to gain party support at the primary election that went to the U.S. Congressman Bob Edgar 47%–45%.

 1988 Auditor General election

-Bailey ran for re-election in 1988, but lost to Republican Barbara Hafer, an Allegheny County Commissioner, 49%–48% (difference of 35,618 votes).
+Bailey unsuccessfully defended his tenure in 1988, losing to Republican Barbara Hafer, an Allegheny County Commissioner, 49%–48% (difference of 35,618 votes).

 1992 Auditor General election

-Bailey ran for Auditor General again in 1992.
-He lost the Democratic primary to State Senator H. Craig Lewis, who won with a plurality of 40% of the vote.
-Businessman Jack O'Brien ranked second with 27%, Bailey ranked third with 20%, and State Senator Roy Afflerbach was last with 12%.
+Bailey would attempt to unseat his successor but party challenger State Senator H. Craig Lewis received a plurality of 40% of the party vote: businessman Jack O'Brien ranked second with 27%, Bailey ranked third with 20%, and State Senator Roy Afflerbach with 12%.

 1998 gubernatorial election

-In 1998, Bailey ran for Governor of Pennsylvania, seeking the right to challenge incumbent Republican Governor Tom Ridge.
+In 1998, Bailey south as his next target incumbent Republican Governor Tom Ridge.
 Bailey lost the Democratic primary to State Representative Ivan Itkin 49%–39%.

 2012 attorney general election

-After fourteen years, Bailey decided to run for public office again, running unsuccessfully for Pennsylvania Attorney General as an independent.
+After a 14 year hiatus, Bailey ditched the Democratic Party and ran unsuccessfully as an independent for Pennsylvania Attorney General as an independent.